mihoci10/fri-wier-mCubed/Assignment1/README.md

 - _report.pdf_ file contains our written report of this Assignment

 # Crawler setup and run
+1. Install Python
+2. In the _Assignment1_ folder, run command `pip install -r requirements.txt` to install required libraries
+3. Go to _src_ folder and run command `python main.py` or just run _main.py_ file if you're using an IDE

 # Local Database and Docker Container Initialization